-- Select POST Error Log to view the three most recent error codes and messages that the system generated during POST.
-You can also select Clear error logs to clear the contents of this log. - Select System Event/Error Log to view the system event/error log.
+- Select Clear error logs to clear the error or event log. - Select POST Error Log to view the three most recent error codes and messages that the system generated during POST. - Select System Event/Error Log to view the system event/error log.
 The system event/error log contains all the system error and warning messages that the system has generated.
 You can use the arrow keys to move between pages in the system event/error log.
-You can also select Clear error logs to clear the contents of this log.